-Immigration Lawyer Chicago/ Immigration Forms: Where Do I Get Immigration Forms?/ Filing Form I-698 For a Temporary U.S. Resident
+Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ Filing Form I-698 For a Temporary U.S. Resident

 If you are in the United States as a temporary resident under section 245A of the Immigration and Nationality Act (INA), you can apply to become a permanent resident by filing Form I-698 to United States Citizenship and Immigration Services (USCIS).

 You are able to apply for U.S. adjustment of status with Form I-698.
 This is the form that you will use to apply for adjustment to permanent status through the USCIS amnesty program.
 The amnesty application form is provided because of an amendment to Section 245A of the Immigration Reform and Control Act of 1986.